iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Non-Smooth Calculus/Subgradient and Subdifferential Definition.md

 \end{aligned}\tag{6}
 $$

-Therefore the quotient of is also bounded above.
+Therefore the quotient of is also bounded above (We skip some math here and we assume that $v$ is also bounded).
 This is true for all $(x, f(x))\in \text{epi}(f)$ where, it exists a vector of the form $(v, -1)$ in the normal cone at the point.
 Because the sequence is bounded below and above, and it's uniformally bounded by the existence of a finite $(v, -1)$ from the normal cone.
 Therefore we may conclude:

 $$
 \begin{aligned}